lucyrush/rivercity_jewellery/README.md

 - Easily leave comments, pending approval by the site user so that I can express my thoughts on the blog post

 ### As a site owner, I want to be able to:
-- Easily add new products to sell, so that I can keep my store relecting new products in my inventory
+- Easily add new products to sell, so that I can keep my store reflecting new products in my inventory
 - Easily edit/update existing products that are listed, so that I can keep my products listing up to date with the correct information
 - Quickly delete products should they no longer be available to the shopper, so that I can make sure the shopper does not select a product that is no longer available
 - Easily create new blog post, edit existing blog posts and delete blog posts, so that I can keep my blog up to date with new posts and delete post that may no longer be relevant